Elvis10ten/pcas/README.md

 I explored 2 other possible technologies:

 > [Wi-Fi Aware](https://www.wi-fi.org/discover-wi-fi/wi-fi-aware) and [Wi-Fi Direct](https://www.wi-fi.org/discover-wi-fi/wi-fi-direct) were not considered due to power consumption concerns.
-Google Nearby service was considered, but quickly eliminated due to some unacceptable limitations.
+Google Nearby service was considered but quickly eliminated due to some unacceptable limitations.

 #### 1. Push Messaging